AndrewJakubowicz/explainmypet.com/content/posts/feline-odontoclastic-resorptive-lesions-or-feline.md

 * One of the theories is that periodontal disease (disease affecting the space around the tooth) or poor dental hygiene leads to damage cementum, which then exposes the underlying dentin of the tooth to active odontoclasts, causing the tooth to be destroyed.
-* Another theory is that when hard food is bitten, small fractures in the tooth occurs leading to inflammation and exposure of the dentin to odontoclasts.
+* Another theory is due to the thought that cats are not evolved to chew hard foods.
+Therefore, when hard food is bitten, "abfracation" injuries occur.
+THese are small fractures occuring in the root of the tooth which subsequently lead to inflammation and exposure of the dentin to odontoclasts.
 * Excessive levels of vitamin D in the diet.
+In this theory, it is thought taht with high levels of vitamin D the normal way that cementum heals itself when damaged is altered so that instead of healing itself, it undergoes resorption.

 ## How do I know if my cat is suffering from FORLs?